benoitc/erlang-metrics/README.md

 ### Set a backend

-The backend can be set in the application environmenet using the `metrics_mod` setting or using `metrics:backend/1`.
+The backend can be set in the application environment using the `metrics_mod` setting or using `metrics:backend/1`.

 ### register a new metric: